Battle of the Philippine Sea 19 - 20 June 1944 The Great Marianas Turkey Shoot The Last Carrier Battle

 where flown over the Himilaya Mountains, "The Hump", into SW China.
 It was a logistic nightmare.

-Rather, from the Marianas, the B-29 could reach Tokyo and industrial heartland of Japan.
+From the Marianas, the B-29 could reach Tokyo and industrial heartland of Japan.
 Once airbases could be readied there, the China squadrons would relocate to take advantage of shorter supply lines and greater area of open to attack.

 Training.
 The IJN started the war with a group of combat pilots trained in the ongoing war in China and with equally suitable aircraft with the Zero fighter unquestionably the best sea-level fighter in the world.
 The Japanese war goals were achieved in only five months and no thought was given to further development and training.
 But in war, pilots are lost.
 Fletcher's task forces and Army aircraft caused the Japanese to lose planes and most of the experienced pilots and aircrews at an increasing rate.
 Entire squadrons were decimated and the survivors assigned to train new pilots.
 The Zero was never replaced during the war, whereas the Americans